galaxyproject/SARS-CoV-2/deploy/README.md

 Given [Ephemeris](https://ephemeris.readthedocs.io/en/latest/) and the following files you can install all needed tools into any given Galaxy instance which you have admin access to.

 ## Install Ephemeris
-Install ephemeris using following command:
+Install Ephemeris using following command:

 ```
 pip install ephemeris